Give Your Smart Contracts a Name — and a Reputation

 Automatic ENS Integration

-Seamlessly create ENS records for smart contracts at deploy time, eliminating manual post-deployment steps.
+Seamlessly create ENS records for smart contracts at deployment, or for existing contracts, eliminating manual steps.

 Multi-chain Support